kkrt-labs/kakarot/docs/CONTRIBUTING.md

   `poetry show cairo-lang -v` to find the path to your cairo-lang dependency, and the binaries should be in the `bin` directory.

-- python3.10 is not compatible with the cairo-lang library.
-Make sure poetry and your pyenv are using the 3.10 version of Python.
-Your machine may have conflicting versions of python.
 - Mac M1 chips are subject to some quirks/bugs with regards to some cryptographic libraries used by `cairo-lang`.
   - you may need to run `brew install gmp`.